Anuj-malviya0/tictactoe/README.md

 # tictactoe
-It's siple tictactoe game enjoy it  ;-)
+It's simple tictactoe game enjoy it  ;-)
+Don't be sad it's my first big project and it will be added in pieces it still needs some work